An injective martingale coupling: A building block for injective martingale couplings

-Our ultimate goal is to define a pair of functions $(M,N) = (M(u),N(u))_{0 < u < \mu(\R)}$ such that $(M,N)$ define an injective lifted martingale coupling.
+Our ultimate goal is to define a pair of functions $(M,N) = (M(k),N(k))_{k\in\R}$ such that $(M,N)$ define an injective lifted martingale coupling.
 See Figure~\ref{fig:MN}.
-We will do this by defining $(M,N)$ on a sequence of domains, whose union is $(0,\mu(\R))$.
+We will do this by defining $(M,N)$ on a sequence of domains, whose union is a set of full mass with respect to $\mu$.
 In this section we will give some preliminary results which are applicable to a single domain.